pywinrt/pywinrt/projection/readme.md

 WinRT namespace is projected as `winrt.windows.devices.geolocation` in Python.

 Importing a WinRT namespace module will automatically import namespace modules containing dependent types, but will not automatically import child namespace modules.
-For example `winsdk.windows.devices.geolocation` will automatically import `winsdk.windows.foundation` and `winsdk.windows.foundation.collections` but will not automatically import ``winsdk.windows.devices.geolocation.geofencing`.
+For example `winrt.windows.devices.geolocation` will automatically import `winrt.windows.foundation` and `winrt.windows.foundation.collections` but will not automatically import ``winrt.windows.devices.geolocation.geofencing`.

 ### Class Members